corda/corda/docs/source/corda-configuration-file.rst

 Please do NOT use double quotes (``"``) in configuration keys.

 Node setup will log ``Config files should not contain " in property names.
 Please fix: [key]`` as an error when it finds double quotes around keys.
-This prevents configuration errors when mixing keys containing ``.`` wrapped with double quotes and without them e.g.: The property ``"dataSourceProperties.dataSourceClassName" = "val"`` in :ref:`reference.conf` would be not overwritten by the property ``dataSourceProperties.dataSourceClassName = "val2"`` in *node.conf*.
+This prevents configuration errors when mixing keys containing ``.`` wrapped with double quotes and without them e.g.: The property
+``"dataSourceProperties.dataSourceClassName" = "val"`` in `Reference.conf`_ would be not overwritten by the property ``dataSourceProperties.dataSourceClassName = "val2"`` in *node.conf*.

 By default the node will fail to start in presence of unknown property keys.
 To alter this behaviour, the ``on-unknown-config-keys`` command-line argument can be set to ``IGNORE`` (default is ``FAIL``).